rconstantin/p1.silvousplais.biz/README.md

 Index.php contains the HTML code while CSS style was separated into myStyle1.css for better organization and neatness (req 2)

-references - myStyle1.css: sticky header & footer code was based in jsfiddle.net.
+references - myStyle1.css: sticky header & footer code was based on code from jsfiddle.net.